 Alma Mater: Concordia University, Nebraska

-During Corbin’s seven years as an assistant at Concordia, he has coached quarterbacks, running backs and receivers at various times.
+During Corbin’s eight years as an assistant at Concordia, he has coached quarterbacks, running backs and receivers at various times.
 He has worked with recent Bulldog stars such as Trey Barnes, Bryce Collins and Jared Garcia.
 An all-time great receiver, Garcia owns program career records for receiving yards and receiving touchdowns.
 Collins finished his career ranked No. 2 in school history in rushing yards.
 Meanwhile, Barnes wound up becoming an All-American on the defensive side of the ball.

 Corbin has also coached at the high school level, making stops at Raymond Central High School (2005-08 and 2010) as defensive coordinator and position coach and Maui High School (2009-10) as quarterbacks coach.
 He has also worked camps at the University of Nebraska and at the University of Wyoming.
 Corbin’s career has also included work as an adjunct professor at Concordia (2015-17).